DevilAguo0/hiddify/Guide-for-finding-a-clean-Cloudflare-IP.md

 ### Run on Linux version
-Download the program files and first see Mr. Bashsiz's explanation of how to run it in the video below.
+Download the program files and first see Mr. Bashsiz's explanation of how to run it in the video below (persian).

 [![](https://user-images.githubusercontent.com/125398461/229997889-eaf51d2c-e5e1-4899-aa34-6c2c73375f10.png)](https://www.youtube.com/watch?v=BKLRAHolhvM)